 Representatives from each department provide an overview to the Managing Director of the suppliers of goods and services to their department and regularly monitor for any signs of modern slavery and human trafficking in the supply chain serving them.
 In the event an issue relating to modern slavery and/or human trafficking is identified it will be notified to the Managing Director and an investigation will be opened.

-We will not purchase from any supplier found to be breaching our Anti- slavery and Human Trafficking Policy either directly or indirectly.
+In 2020/21 we did not purchase (directly or indirectly) from any supplier found to be breaching our Anti-Slavery and Human Trafficking Policy.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all staff in relevant business areas.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to staff.